-- 3. Directors and employees owe a duty of loyalty to the Cooperative and shall not use the Cooperative's property, information, or position for personal gain or for purposes of competing with the Cooperative.
-If unclear, employees or Directors should seek the advice of the CEO or legal counsel before proceeding with such opportunity, and shall disclose such opportunity as a potential conflict to the Board in accordance with section II, E, 4, above. - H. Financial Information and Disclosures - 1.
-Directors and employees who are involved with the Cooperative's financial disclosure process will educate themselves on the applicable financial reporting rules and regulations to ensure full, fair, accurate, timely, and understandable financial disclosures. - I. Protection and Proper Use of Cooperative Assets - 1.
-Directors and employees are responsible for safeguarding the Cooperative's resources and assets, including, but not limited to, money, credit cards, checks, equipment, intellectual property, supplies, property, and employee time, and ensuring their efficient and proper use.
-However, no Director shall be considered a trustee of the assets of the Cooperative. - 2.
-The Cooperative's assets and resources shall be used only for legitimate business purposes, and no Cooperative asset or resource shall be used for personal use. - 3.
+3. All Directors and employees responsible for handling the Cooperative's finances shall adhere to sound accounting principles and relevant Cooperative policies.
+Directors and employees hereby agree, at all times and without exception, to manage and use the Cooperative's finances only for legitimate business purposes.

+H. Protection and Proper Use of Cooperative Assets

+- 1. Directors and employees are responsible for safeguarding the Cooperative's resources and assets, including, but not limited to, money, credit cards, checks, equipment, intellectual property, supplies, property, and employee time, and ensuring their efficient and proper use, however, no Director shall be considered a trustee of the assets of the Cooperative. - 2.
+The Cooperative's assets and resources should be used only for legitimate business purposes, and no Cooperative asset or resource shall be used for personal use. - 3.
 Employees are personally responsible for keeping accurate records and reports and maintaining strict accountability of the Cooperative's assets and expenses.
-Entries on the Cooperative's books and records will reflect fairly, accurately, and in reasonable detail, the business transactions and other activities of the Cooperative.
+All entries on the Cooperative's books and records will reflect fairly, accurately, and in reasonable detail, the business transactions and other activities of the Cooperative.
 Misrepresented or incomplete information will not be tolerated.